Statement of Work: What It Is & How to Create One for Your Project

 Since it captures and defines every detail of your project, it’s imperative that your statement of work is thorough and accurate.
 At the same time, it’s a good idea to keep it short and detailed to make it easy to follow.
 Sounds tough?
 Worry not!
 Here’s how to make it right:

 - Break up the project into phases.
-This way, you can get an idea of what each stage requires as you go.
-Also, what you’ll need your SoW to contain within each phase.
+This way, you can get an idea of what each stage requires as you go, along with what SoW has to contain within each phase.

 - Explain the purpose of your project in a way that will be crystal clear to all involved.
 The plan itself may be a dynamic process, but your clear, concise purpose won’t.
 This is the benchmark on how you’ll measure the project’s success.